Curbside Compostables (Organics) Collection Program

 Details about these program changes are provided below.

 Food, food-soiled paper, and yard waste should be placed in your Green Cart for collection and composting.
-The collection contractor has provided residents with a "Kitchen Catcher" to store food waste in the kitchen before transferring it to the large Green Cart that is then set at the curb for collection.
+The "Kitchen Catcher" is used to store food waste in the kitchen before transferring it to the large Green Cart that is then set at the curb for collection.
 Please note that Kitchen Catchers are designed for indoor use only and are NOT acceptable at the curb as they do not have a locking mechanism to prevent wildlife interactions and keep materials contained.

 Not sure if an item is accepted?